brighton36/rvgp/README.md

 * **app/validations** This folder contains ruby files, inside which, are tests that ensure validity of the output, for the above reconcilers.
 These ruby files contain classes which inherit from either the RRA::Base::SystemValidation, or, the RRA::Base::JournalValidation, depending on whether they validate the system as a whole (Perhaps, checking for any transactions tagged 'vacation', but which aren't also tagged with a 'location').
 Or, whether they are specifically designed for a given reconciler's output file.
 There is no build output on these files.
 Validations either trigger an warning on the console, or abort a build from continuing (with an error on the console).
 * **app/grids** This folder contains ruby files, containing classes which build 'grids'.
 Grids, are csv files, that contain calculated outputs, based on your journals.
 These grids can be used for many purposes, but, probably should be considered 'excel sheets' that are later plotted, or referenced by a command elsewhere.
 Typically, these grids are composed of 'hledger monthly' queries.
 However, they can just as easily be generated independent of your journals.
 Which is useful for tracking 'business projections' and financial models that you wrote yourself.
 The output of these grids, are stored in your build/grids folder.
 * **app/plots** This folder contains the yaml files which contain the gnuplot and google settings that draw your plots.
 These settings determine what will gpi files are generated in your build/plots folder.
-* **app/commands** This folder contains any additional commands you wish to extend the rra app with.
+* **app/commands** This folder contains any additional commands you wish to extend the rvgp app with.
 And which are then suitable for insertion into the rake workflow.
 These files are ruby files, containing classes which inherit from the RRA::Base::Command object.

-These directories contain the bulk of your workload, in your rra projects.
+These directories contain the bulk of your workload, in your rvgp projects.
 These components will be further documented further down in this README.
-In the meantime, it may help to illustrate the typical workflow cycle, that rra executes using these files.
+In the meantime, it may help to illustrate the typical workflow cycle, that rvgp executes using these files.

 > **Note**
 > Feel free to add as many directories to your project root as you'd like.
 Useful ideas for additional directories might include: 'bank statements', 'test', 'orgs', 'documents', etc